lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/creating-directives.md

 If your directive needs to maintain state between renders, you can rely on the fact that the `Part` object representing a given location in the DOM stays the same between calls to `render`.
 In the `renderCounter` example, the part's value serves as the state.

-If you need to store more complicated state, you can can use a [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), using the `Part` as a key.
+If you need to store more complicated state, you can can use a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap" target="_blank" rel="noopener">`WeakMap`</a>, using the `Part` as a key.

 ```js
 import {directive} from 'lit-html';